 About the NRHAFounded in 1966, the National Reining Horse Association (NRHA) is an organization dedicated to the promotion of the reining horse.
 It serves as the standard setting body for the sport of Reining worldwide.
-Check out our Historic Milestones.
+Check out our Historic Milestones and 2017 Statistic Overview.

 NRHA MISSION STATEMENT: